thevedantjha/relaxed-web/README.md

     - No data collection.
 - Otherwise ONLY if using cloud based hybrid fallback strategy:
     - Toxic classified text is sent to Google Gemini servers.
-    - View how your date is being used: [Gemini API Additional Terms of Service](https://ai.google.dev/gemini-api/terms#data-use-paid)
+    - View how your data is being used: [Gemini API Additional Terms of Service](https://ai.google.dev/gemini-api/terms#data-use-paid)

 ---